(Photography by Jim Lipschutz)

 The Basics Of A New Strategic Framework

-What I’m about to describe is a framework, or set of guidelines, that you can follow to create a marketing strategy that I believe will give you the best chances of success in the long term for selling your work online.
+What I’m about to describe is a framework you can follow to create a marketing strategy that will give you the best long-term chances of success for selling your work online.

-Because it’s based upon sound marketing principles, it should work well for most photographers, and it gives you room to personalize things and make it your own without looking like you’re just copying what everyone else is doing.
+Because it’s based upon sound marketing principles, it works well for most photographers, and it gives you room to personalize things and make it your own without looking like you just copyied what everyone else is doing.

 Step 1: Separate Your Marketing From Sales

-The first step in our brave new strategic marketing plan for selling fine art photography online is to separate the sales components from the marketing and relationship-building elements.
+The first step in our strategic marketing plan for selling fine art photography online is to separate the sales components from the marketing and relationship-building elements.

-This is your piece of Internet real-estate, if you like.
+This is your personal piece of Internet real-estate.

-If you need a hosting company, I recommend using Blue Host and they can even take care of registering your domain name etc. For WordPress themes, you can’t go far wrong with the Genesis themes from StudioPress or the collection of themes from Photocrati.
+If you need a hosting company, I recommend Blue Host with their simple 1-click WordPress install.
+They can also take care of registering your domain name etc. For WordPress themes, you can’t go far wrong with the Genesis themes from StudioPress or the collection of themes from Photocrati.

-(Please note that, in full disclosure, some of these links are affiliate links and I may receive a small commission if you make a purchase using them.
-This does not affect the cost to you in any way, but the commission I receive from such purchases helps to fund the podcast and keep the site ad-free.)
+(In full disclosure, some of these links are affiliate links and I may receive a small commission if you make a purchase using them.
+This does not affect the cost to you in any way, but the commission I receive from such purchases helps to keep this website ad-free.)

-The website portion of your new site will hold all the static pages and evergreen content—stuff that’s relevant to your audience regardless of when they encounter it.
+The website portion of your new site will hold all the static pages and evergreen content—stuff that’s relevant to your audience regardless of when they read it.

 Step 2: Develop An Email Marketing System

-Step 2 is to have an email marketing system in place so that you can pursue your new relationships with potential buyers over time via email, which has consistently been shown to be the most effective marketing channel we have available.
+Next, you need to have an email marketing system in place to pursue your new relationships with potential buyers over time.

-If you don’t already have an email service provider, then my recommendation for photographers is to use Active Campaign, which is the system I used and am very happy with.
+My ONLY recommendation for an email service provider photographers is Active Campaign, which is the system I use every day and am very happy with.

-Of course, to increase the chances of people signing up to your list, you’ll need something to give away in exchange—what we call a lead magnet—and your imagination is the only limiting factor in finding something your audience will love that makes them feel closer to you and your photography.
+To increase the chances of people signing up to your list, you’ll need to give something away in exchange—what we call a lead magnet—and your imagination is the only limiting factor in finding something your audience will love that makes them feel closer to you and your photography.

-There’s no need to be impatient here—it may take many emails or some time on your list before people start to think about buying from you, but they will.
+It’s important to be patient here—it may take many emails or some time on your list before people start to think about buying from you, but they will.